Lika-M/SoftUni-React-route/README.md

 <img src="/images/img-5.jpg" width="300">

 ## Public part

 ### The public part of the project is visible without authentication, intended for users with free access:

-1. Home page => main page that introduces the user to the content
+1. Home page /main page that introduces the user to the content/
-2. About => place to add articles about growing plants and ideas for decorating the outdoor space
+2. About /place to add articles about growing plants and ideas for decorating the outdoor space/
-3. Catalog => where the user can take up all available plant list with options to select type
+3. Catalog /where the user can take up all available plant list with options to select type/
-4. Details => a page offering more detailed information about plants such as: type, environmental requirements, etc.
+4. Details /a page offering more detailed information about plants such as: type, environmental requirements, etc./
-5. Login => where located the login form for already registered users.
+5. Login /where located the login form for already registered users/
-6. Register => where the register form for non-users is located.
+6. Register /where the register form for non-users is located/

 ## Private part

 ### Тhe private part of the project is only available to registered users:

-1. My List => profile page where an authorized user can create their own listing
+1. My List /profile page where an authorized user can create their own listing/
-2. Details: allows the creator to edit or delete content, other users can vote on plants they like
+2. Details /allows the creator to edit or delete content, other users can vote on plants they like/
-3. Create => form to create your own item
+3. Create /form to create your own item/
-4. Edit => form to edit your item
+4. Edit /form to edit your item/
-5. Delete => allows you delete your own item after confirmation
+5. Delete /allows you delete your own item after confirmation/

 ## Technical Description
 ### Built With: